tdda/tdda/doc/source/installation.md

 tdda test
 ```

-Some tests will be skipped if you haven't configured any databases,
+Some tests will be skipped if you haven’t configured any databases,
 which is fine.